ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> When may an 121.5 MHz emergency locator transmitter (ELT) be tested? </span>
 - During the first 5 minutes after the hour.
 Aircraft operational testing is authorized on analog 121.5/243 MHz ELT's only during the first 5 minutes after any hour.
 Digital 406 MHZ ELTs should only be tested in accordance with the unit's manufacturer's instructions.

+- <span style="color:green"> If the control tower uses a light signal to direct a pilot to give way to other aircraft and continue circling, the light will be </span>
+- For an aircraft in the air, steady red means continue circling. [section 91.125](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91/subpart-B/subject-group-ECFRe4c59b5f5506932/section-91.125)

+- <span style="color:green"> An approved chair-type parachute may be carried in an aircraft for emergency use if it has been packed by an appropriately rated parachute rigger within the preceding </span>
+- 180 days.
+An emergency parachute must have been packed by a certificated and appropriately rated parachute rigger within the preceding 180 days.

+- <span style="color:green"> When the ELT has been in use for more than 1 cumulative hour. </span>
+- When the ELT has been in use for more than 1 cumulative hour.
+Batteries used in ELTs must be replaced (or recharged, if rechargeable) when the transmitter has been in use for more than 1 cumulative hour or when 50% of their useful life (or, for rechargeable batteries, 50% of their useful life of charge) has expired.

+- <span style="color:green"> Where may an aircraft's operating limitations be found if the aircraft has an Experimental or Special light-sport airworthiness certificate? </span>
+- Attached to the Airworthiness Certificate.
+  For Experimental or Special light-sport aircraft, the operating limitations are attached to the Special Airworthiness Certificate (Form 8130-7) for the aircraft.

+- <span style="color:green"> What minimum flight visibility is required for VFR flight operations on an airway below 10,000 feet MSL? </span>
+- 3 miles.
+Airways are controlled airspace and require 3 miles visibility below 10,000' MSL.

 #### Regulations under FAR 43
 - <span style="color:green"> Who may perform preventive maintenance on an aircraft and approve it for return to service? </span>